 - Next, lay all the wood out and mixed up the cleaning solution.
 This may vary slightly depending on how much barn wood you need to wash but the basic solution is white distilled vinegar, hot water, & Dawn Platinum Power Clean dish soap.

 - Use a 5-gallon bucket almost full of hot water, add ½ gallon of distilled white vinegar, and 2 cups of Dawn Dish soap.
 Mix together and use a large push broom soaked in the cleaning solution and start scrubbing!

 - Next, and most importantly.
 Let the wood DRY in the sunshine.
 Hopefully, you will be doing this on a warm sunny day and you can let the reclaimed wood dry completely.
 You may have to get creative with drying out the boards so that air can pass around them.
 If you have sawhorses available those would work great.
 If not you may have to come up with something as equally creative as my crib rail and truck tailgate drying rack. (work with what you have)

 - Finally, when the reclaimed barn wood is completely dry use a wire brush to remove any large and loose pieces of wood.
 Then switch to the extra-fine sanding block to knock down any rough spots.
 Depending on what kind of project you’ll be using your barn wood for will determine how much sanding you’ll do.
-Again I recommend minimal sanding so that you don’t remove all the beautiful color and make it look “new” again.
+Again I recommend minimal sanding so that you don’t remove all the beautiful colors and make it look “new” again.

 Old barn wood project ideas